MidnightDemon/Retwis-SE/README.md

 [Redis](http://try.redis.io/) is a funny little NoSQL database, and very easy to learn!
 I had originally viewed [this article on how Redis can be used with PHP to make a very simple twitter clone](http://redis.io/topics/twitter-clone).

 But, the links were broken and (after some hunting) I found a copy of Retwis 0.3.
-I found the library [written by Ludovico Magnocavallo](http://qix.it/) it out-of-date and a bit buggy (ie: setting a value of "hello" for a given key yeilded "4" instead) thus replaced it with Predis.
-I may do a fix on it and include it in the project, just for reference.
+I found the library [written by Ludovico Magnocavallo](http://qix.it/) it out-of-date and thus buggy so replaced it with Predis.  **I'm doing a fix on it and will include it in the project, just for reference.

+**update: The library was using old request protocols - currently working on it.

 Setup Instructions
 -------------------------